jgoco/COVID-Booking/README.md

 This application can be extended in the future by implementing screening capabilities for recreational center classes.
-Recreational centers will be able to use this screening feature to ensure that patrons attending their classes meet any prerequisites (e.g. whether they're COVID-vaccinated, have a prerequisite course, are of a certain profession, etc) by only allowing the patron to book if their profile meets certain criteria.
+Recreational centers will be able to use this screening feature to ensure that patrons attending their classes meet any prerequisites (e.g. whether they're COVID-vaccinated, have a prerequisite course, are of a certain profession, etc.) by only allowing the patron to book if their profile meets certain criteria.

 Beyond this, this application can be scaled to other use cases where companies require clients to book appointments